Pathfinders (Seventh-day Adventist)

 The Pathfinder Club, or simply Pathfinders, is a department of the Seventh-day Adventist Church (SDA), which works specifically with the cultural, social and religious education of children and teens.
-Boys and Girls 10 years and up are members of the club all over the world.
+Children 10 years to 16 are eligible to become members of the club as students.
+Teens and adults older then 16 can become teachers and assistant teacher.

-Though similar in many respects to Scouting, Pathfinders have a stronger Spiritual emphasis on all their activities. the Pathfinder Club has been an official component of the Seventh-Day Adventist church's youth ministry since 1950.
-Currently, the program is overseen globally by director Andrés J. Peralta.
+Though similar in many respects to Scouting, Pathfinders have a stronger religious emphasis.
+The Pathfinder Club has been an official component of the SDA church's youth ministry since 1950.
+The current director of the program is Andrés J. Peralta.

-An estimated 38% of Adventist youth aged 18 and under "Are members of Pathfinders or a similar church-sponsored youth group", according to a 2002 worldwide survey of local church leaders.
+An estimated 38% of Adventist youth under the age of 18 "Are members of Pathfinders or a similar church-sponsored youth group", according to a 2002 worldwide survey of local church leaders.